 With cheap manual lenses from China and Korea growing in popularity, many people are wondering if they are worth it, or which to buy.

 In this test, I compare the 7Artisans 55mm f1.4 to the KamLan 50mm f1.1.
 I also threw in a more expensive lens, the Rokinon 50mm f1.2, and the even more expensive Fujinon 56mm f1.2 as a control.
 Since Fujifilm is a legend when it comes to lens design, it will be interesting to see how they compare.

 If you’re a Sony, Panasonic, Canon, or Olympus shooter, the Fujifilm 56mm provides us a baseline of what top-quality glass looks like.
 Unfortunately, Sony has nothing like it.

 Note: This is Mark I of the Kamlan lens.
 When the Mark II comes out I’ll add it to this comparison.

 7Artisans 55mm f1.4 vs Kamlan 50mm f1.1

 Previously I reviewed the KamLan 50mm f1.1.
-At first, I really loved the lens but after shooting with it recently, I’ve started to get a little annoyed by its shortcoming.
-The main one being it’s just not sharp anywhere except dead center.
+At first, I loved the lens but after shooting with it recently, I’ve started to get a little annoyed by its shortcomings.
+The main one is that it’s just not sharp anywhere except dead center.
 Also, it kind of sucks in very bright reflective situations.
 Of course, all that was forgivable when the lens first came out since it was only around $160.
-Now, it is a touch more expensive, priced around $170 and the 7Artisans now has a 55mm f1.4 that’s a bit cheaper and I’m already liking it especially since it’s priced at around $120, $50 dollars cheaper.
+7Artisans had a 55mm f1.4 that was a bit cheaper.
 The main thing that bothers me about the 7Artisans though is the sort of flat rendering in some situations.

 This raises the question, is the 7Artisans 55mm f1.4 fast enough, and is the Kamlan 50mm f1.1 even worth it anymore?
 Or, do both of these lenses just suck and should you drop a little more money on the Rokinon 50mm f1.2?